The Anointed Son

 • The Spirit of Yahweh is upon me because Yahweh has anointed me to preach good news“ – (Isaiah 61:1).

 Christ’s ministry began in fulfillment of Scripture as the “heavens were rent” and the Spirit descended upon him.
-Whether his contemporaries understood his mission, he was the long-awaited Messiah of Israel, the ‘Christ’, the “Anointed One,” sent to save his people from their sins, proclaim the Gospel, and establish and rule the Kingdom of God.
+Whether his contemporaries understood his mission, he was the long-awaited Messiah of Israel, the ‘Christ’, the “Anointed One,” sent to save his people from their sins and proclaim the Good News of the Kingdom of God.

-He would carry out his Messianic role as the ‘Suffering Servant of Yahweh’, something none of his contemporaries expected, and a reality that would defy popular expectations.
-Jesus was the quintessential Man of the Spirit who would fill his people with the Holy Spirit of God.
+Jesus of Nazareth carried out his Messianic role as the ‘Suffering Servant’, something none of his contemporaries expected, and a reality that defied popular expectations.
+He was the quintessential Man of the Spirit who would redeem his people and fill them with the Spirit of God.

 SEE ALSO: